STaR-Bets: Sequential Target-Recalculating Bets for Tighter Confidence Intervals: Introduction

 \textbf{Contributions.} In this paper, we propose a new strategy for betting in the finite-sample regime.
-We explicitely take into account how many rounds we still have and that by how much we still need to multiply our current wealth to reach the threshold.
-This give rise to a new family of betting algorithm for the finite-sample setting, the \ours-algorithms (STaR=Sequential Target-Recalculating).
-We show that this strategy can be used, for example, to immediately improve the confidence intervals calculated through Hoeffding and Bernstein, without losing anything.
-Moreover, we present a new algorithm, STaR-Bets, that achieve state-of-the-art confidence intervals on a variety of distributions while at the same time provably achieving the theoretically optimal bound.
+We explicitly take into account how many rounds we still have and that by how much we still need to multiply our current wealth to reach the threshold.
+This give rise to a new family of betting algorithms for the finite-sample setting, the \ours-algorithms (STaR=Sequential Target-Recalculating).
+We show that this strategy can be used, for example, to immediately improve the confidence intervals calculated through Hoeffding and Bernstein, \emph{without losing anything}.
+Moreover, we present a new algorithm, STaR-Bets, that achieve valid state-of-the-art confidence intervals on a variety of distributions.
+Additionally, we show that its variant, Bets, attains the optimal rates for confidence interval width---marking the first such result for betting-based confidence interval methods.